fand/veda/README.md

 ### Multipass Rendering

 VEDA supports multipass rendering.
-You can define passes in `PASSES` property in `.liverc` or header comments.
+You can define passes in `PASSES` property in `.vedarc` or header comments.

 ```glsl